domisphere-dev/svcs-server/README.md

 - `snapshots/` - working-tree snapshots per commit (`<commit>.json`)
 - `HEAD` - default twig name (created as `main`)

-so yeah... it's literally "git, if git was a pile of folders".
+so yeah... it's literally "git, if git was a pile of folders", but now it also believes in *folders per person*.

 ---